svanheule/icecube-display/doc/icetop-display.md

 # Table-top IceTop display {#display_atmega32u4_icetop}

-The table-top IceTop event display develop at UGent was the origin of this firmware project.
+The table-top IceTop event display developed at UGent was the origin of this firmware project.
-It is a portable display that uses strips with 30 or 60 LED modules per meter, resulting in acceptable dimensions the facilitate it being caried around and used e.g.\ for classes on astroparticle physics.
+It is a portable display that uses strips with 30 or 60 LED modules per meter, resulting in acceptable dimensions that facilitate it being caried around and used e.g. for classes on astroparticle physics.
 It is driven by a self-designed display controller, built around the ATmega32U4 microcontroller.